-Today, the SMD parts become smaller and smaller.
-Their sizes can be developed to 0402, 0201, and even 01005 (Note 1).
-Moreover, the pitch between the pins of a common IC (integrated circuit) is shorten to fine pitch of 0.5mm, even 0.3 mm.
-The improvement becomes a challenge for the SMT process.
+The trend in the electronics industry is toward smaller and smaller SMD components, with sizes such as 0402, 0201, and even 01005 becoming common (Note 1).
+Additionally, the pitch between pins on ICs has decreased to a fine pitch of 0.5mm, and even 0.3mm, posing a challenge for the SMT process.

 The Left picture shows that the step-up/step-down is processed on the other side of the squeegee blade.
-It means that the recommended step-up/step-down side should be closed to the circuit board to avoid the damage of the squeegee blade.
+It means that the recommended step-up/step-down side should be closed to the PCB to prevent the squeegee blade from being easily damaged.
 Few step-up/step-down, however, is processed on the same side of the squeegee blade in accordance with some specific considerations.

 Of course, this kind of stencils is more expensive than a common stencil since a specific stencil should not only adopt a thicker stencil but also thin the required section by laser.
 Therefore, a step-down stencil should be easier to manufacture than a step-up one.
 If there is the requirement of only increasing solder paste volume, it is suggested to increase the aperture size of stencil first to save the cost.